 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choose the level of challenge in some lessons and are becoming increasingly more involved in child–led learning, e.g. and planning and delivering child led assemblies and evaluating assemblies, influencing how adults deliver content in future assemblies.
-SIAMs report: ‘They enjoy researching for, and leading class worship.
-An excellent example was on racism when pupils learnt that ‘everyone is the same and it is important not to hurt people’.
+Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, involved in child–led learning, e.g. and planning and delivering child led assemblies and suggesting the projects that the eco council adn school councils will work on and the charities we will support.

 Tolerance of Those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community which is by large white British.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.